Metal Roof Installation: 7 Pro Tips For a Successful Project

 Often referred to as “Metal Roofing 101,” this fast-paced, information-packed course is designed for contractors, sales professionals, architects, specifiers, and anyone looking to build—or refresh—their understanding of metal roofing, regardless of experience level.

-Led by industry icon Rob Haddock, this comprehensive session delivers technical knowledge in a clear, common-sense format, making the art and science of metal roofing both understandable and actionable.
+This comprehensive session delivers technical knowledge in a clear, common-sense format, making the art and science of metal roofing both understandable and actionable.
 Participants will explore:

 • The history and evolution of metal roofing